 Social Intelligence for PreSchoolers

 Preschoolers are social creatures, generally very interested in other kids and quick to notice and adopt social norms.
 They're becoming more able to control themselves, and more able to verbalize their feelings, opening up a host of options beyond hitting and screaming.
-It's a perfect opportunity to teach them social habits that will help them throughout childhood.
+It's the perfect opportunity to teach them social habits that will support them throughout childhood.

 3. Supervise playdates as closely as required, but as loosely as possible.

 The more kids have opportunities to work through issues themselves, the more they learn to do so.
 But you may well need to intervene at times.
 Kids do need adult help to learn successful interpersonal conflict resolution.
 That doesn't mean lectures.
 It often means modeling, with you right there in the sandbox.